SHAVONE. On Disrupting The Internet

 In your book, you talked about both the excitement and anxiety you felt at the beginning of your journey, specifically pursuing a career in the tech space, because there really was no blueprint for people who look like us.
 What advice do you have for anyone in the same position that you were in years back?

-It’s worth noting that I find myself at that turning point every couple of years.
+S: It’s worth noting that I find myself at that turning point every couple of years.
 That feeling never truly goes away.
 It's not so much about trying to figure it out; it's understanding how you navigate through it and build more of a muscle, knowing that it’s probably going to come up again.
 My advice to anybody is to truly be proactive and seek out the answers.
 Ask for help.
 As a Black woman and given how I was raised, it's not always easy to realize when you need help and to know how to ask for help.
 Asking for help doesn't make you weak.
 It doesn't make you incompetent.
 It actually does the exact opposite for you and helps you build that muscle that you truly do need to be successful.
 Understanding how to ask for help is so important.

 Advertisement